 Head Women's Coach/Program Director - Contact Emmie

 A native of San Francisco, Coach Emmie has dedicated herself to the sport of rowing for over 17 years, distinguishing herself as a highly respected and accomplished junior and collegiate oarswoman, varsity women’s coach, and Program Director.
-Coach Emmie rowed for the PRC varsity women’s team as a youth and was recruited to the renowned UC Berkeley collegiate rowing team, where she was able to transfer her success as a PRC rower to a national championship for the Bears.
+Coach Emmie rowed for the PRC varsity women’s team as a youth and was recruited to the renowned UC Berkeley collegiate rowing team.
+While there, she was able to transfer her success as a PRC rower to a national championship for the Bears.
 She graduated from UC Berkeley in 2009 with a degree in Environmental Geography.
 Emmie has committed herself and coaching for PRC to empower young athletes.
 Emmie believes that anything is possible with enough hard work and effort along with keeping a positive attitude.

 Head/Varsity Men’s Coach - Contact Rich

 Novice Women’s Coach - Contact Catherine

 Coach Catherine has come to PRC from New York where she first made her mark on the rowing community as a talented coxswain for the New York University rowing club.
 After graduating from NYU in 2013 with a degree in Social Justice and International Development, Coach Catherine served as assistant novice coach at Row New York where she recruited and trained novice high school rowers from New York City and helped several novice crews to successful seasons.
 Coach Catherine also has a rich background in supporting youth-oriented non-profit communities, as evident in her work tutoring and mentoring young athletes, coaching adaptive rowing for students with cognitive disabilities, and working in summer academies for refugee youth as they adapted to the English language and living in America.
 Catherine balances her coaching with her career as an elementary school teacher.
 Coach Catherine brings energy, ambition, and focus to the PRC program.

 Novice Men’s Coach - Contact Christian